-Georgia election: Who is Stacey Abrams?
+First black female nominee for US governor

 She has been considered a rising star among her party's progressive wing, taking centre stage at the 2016 Democratic National Convention.

-She gave a rousing speech on economic inequality, drawing on her own experience, and her full-throated support for then-presidential nominee Hillary Clinton.
+She gave a rousing speech on economic inequality, drawing on her own experience, and strongly backing presidential nominee Hillary Clinton.

 Politician or romance novelist?

-Ms Abrams won the support of Mrs Clinton, who recorded a robocall for the former state House minority leader ahead of Tuesday's election.
+Ms Abrams won the support of Mrs Clinton, who recorded a robocall - an automated telephone call with a recorded message - for the former state House minority leader ahead of Tuesday's election.

-"A Yale-educated attorney, Abrams is the only candidate with bold new plans to ensure Georgians have access to good jobs, quality public schools, affordable child care and higher education," Mrs Clinton reportedly said in the call.

-But the star power did not stop with Mrs Clinton.
 Vermont Senator Bernie Sanders, New Jersey Senator Cory Booker, Senator Kirsten Gillibrand and California Senator Kamala Harris - who are all viewed as possible 2020 presidential contenders - also threw their support behind Ms Abrams.

 National organisations including Planned Parenthood, MoveOn and EMILY's List have also endorsed Ms Abrams.

-Aside from her political work, Ms Abrams has authored eight romantic suspense novels under the pen name Selena Montgomery.
+Aside from her political work, Ms Abrams has written eight romantic suspense novels under the pen name Selena Montgomery.

 She wrote her first book, Rules of Engagement, during her third year at Yale Law School and had originally envisioned it as a spy thriller, she told the Atlanta Journal-Constitution in 2013.